Martina-Paez-Berru/martina-paez-berru.github.io/index.md

 # Portfolio

-I build production-grade AI systems that translate complex data into measurable business value.
-My work spans enterprise RAG pipelines, large-scale forecasting, and agentic workflows—combining rigorous ML engineering with scalability and real-world impact.
+I am an applied data scientist and AI engineer originally from Quito, Ecuador, passionate about building real-world AI systems that turn complex data into measurable business value.

+My work spans enterprise-grade RAG pipelines, large-scale forecasting, and agentic AI workflows, combining rigorous ML engineering with scalable production design.
+I focus on systems that are not just accurate, but reliable, auditable, and economically impactful.

-Currently seeking Applied AI/ML Engineer and Quantitative Research roles in financial technology, infrastructure analytics, and enterprise AI systems.
+Driven by curiosity and a commitment to continuous learning, I am actively pursuing Applied AI / ML Engineering and Quantitative Research roles in financial technology, infrastructure analytics, and enterprise AI—where advanced models meet real operational decisions.

 ---